gamblevore/PicoMsg/README.md

 These functions are not always needed, but available in case you need them.

-**`int PicoMsgErr (PicoComms* M);`**   :   Returns an error that forced comms to close.
+**`int PicoErr (PicoComms* M);`**   :   Returns an error that forced comms to close.
 If the comms is still open, the error is 0.

-**`void PicoMsgClose (PicoComms* M)`**   :   Closes the comms object.
+**`void PicoClose (PicoComms* M)`**   :   Closes the comms object.
 Does not destroy it.
 Useful if you have many places that might need to close the comms, but only one place that will destroy it.
 It acceptable to close a comms twice!

-**`bool PicoMsgStillSending (PicoComms* M)`**   :   Returns if the comms object is still in the business of sending.
+**`bool PicoStillSending (PicoComms* M)`**   :   Returns if the comms object is still in the business of sending.
 This is to let you keep your app open while busy sending.

-**`void* PicoMsgSay (PicoComms* M, const char* A, const char* B="", int Iter=0);`**   :   Prints a string to stdout.
+**`void* PicoSay (PicoComms* M, const char* A, const char* B="", int Iter=0);`**   :   Prints a string to stdout.
 This can be used to debug or report things.
-This helpfully mentions if we are the parent or not, and also mentions our Comm's name. (`Name` is settable via PicoMsgConfig).
+This helpfully mentions if we are the parent or not, and also mentions our Comm's name. (`Name` is settable via `PicoConfig`).

 ### Configuration

-Use the config function to get the config struct. **`PicoConfig* PicoMsgConf (PicoComms* M)`** You can configure "noise", "timeout", "name", and the maximum unread-message queue size.
+Use the config function to get the config struct. **`PicoConfig* PicoConf (PicoComms* M)`** You can configure "noise", "timeout", "name", and the maximum unread-message queue size.

     struct PicoMessageConfig {